Arncliffe - Bardwell Valley

 Arncliffe - Bardwell Valley has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 56 projects that may affect the region.
-Notable initiatives include Arncliffe Estate Redevelopment, Arncliffe Central, Arncliffe Park Upgrade, and Bayside West Precincts 2036 Plan.
-The following list details those projects most likely to be relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 52 projects likely impacting the area.
+Key projects include Arncliffe Estate Redevelopment, Arncliffe Central, Arncliffe Park Upgrade, and Bayside West Precincts 2036 Plan.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.